davidhodge931/ggblanket/README.md

 - Design: produce well-designed visualisation
 - Alignment: use conventions aligned with ggplot2
-- Scope: cover the majority of what ggplot2 does.
+- Scope: cover much of what ggplot2 does.

 ## Installation